REQUIREMENTS FOR ISSUANCE OF ELECTRONIC PASSPORT (Leia em Português)

 1. FOR MARRIED WOMAN WHO IS USING HUSBAND’S FAMILY NAME FOR THE FIRST TIME:

-In case of woman married in Brazil, Colombia, Suriname or Guyana: one (1) original and one (1) photocopy of the Report of Marriage (ROM) duly registered at the Philippine Embassy.
+In case of woman married in Brazil, Colombia, Suriname or Guyana: one (1) original and one (1) photocopy of the PSA-issued Marriage Certificate;

-In case of woman married in the Philippines: one (1) original or certified true copy and one (1) photocopy of Marriage Contract duly authenticated by the Philippine National Statistics Office (NSO).
+In case of woman married in the Philippines: one (1) original or certified true copy and one (1) photocopy of the PSA-issued Marriage Certificate;

 2. FOR WOMAN DIVORCED BY NON-FILIPINO HUSBAND WHO IS REVERTING TO HER MAIDEN NAME:

-One (1) original or certified true copy and one (1) photocopy of Judicial Decree of Divorce.
+One (1) original or certified true copy and one (1) photocopy of the PSA-issued Marriage Certificate with annotation of the Judicial Decree of Divorce or annulment.

 3. OTHER REQUIREMENTS